s-expressionists/Khazern/README.md

 ### CLEANUP Clause

-The FINALLY clause of CL:LOOP is not guaranteed to be executed and therefore is not good place to put cleanup forms from bindings introduced from WITH clauses. khazern-extension has the CLEANUP clause for this.
+The FINALLY clause of CL:LOOP is not guaranteed to be executed and therefore is not a good place to put cleanup forms from bindings introduced by WITH clauses. khazern-extension has the CLEANUP clause for this.
 It has identical syntax as the FINALLY clause, but it places its forms inside an UNWIND-PROTECT.